 With as mild a winter as we’ve had in San Francisco, it’s felt like spring for a while now.
 And—let’s face it—since spring here is really like our summer, it’s effectively the best time to enjoy the abundant outdoor offerings the City By the Bay has to offer.
-Here, eight great things to do in San Francisco in spring, all in quintessential, quirky SF style, from two of the city's craziest races to bonfires on the beach to enjoying a Giants game, via kayak.
+Here are eight fun things to do in San Francisco in spring - all in quintessential, quirky SF style from two of the city's craziest races to bonfires on the beach to enjoying a Giants game via kayak.

 1. Catch a Giants game—by kayak.

 Forget about forking out mad cash to catch the hotter-than-ever San Francisco Giants take to the field this season.
 Instead, hop into a kayak and join the armada of eager fans who enjoy the game bobbing on the water at McCovey Cove.
 Must-brings: a cooler full of beer, snacks, sunscreen, and a radio to listen to the game on.
 If you really want to go all the way, bring a net to up your chances of snagging a "Splash Hit" home run, as well as a makeshift anchor (a rope tied to a cinderblock works well) so you don’t have to constantly paddle.

 2. Celebrate Easter SF-style at the Bring Your Own Big Wheel race.

 The organizers behind this fantastically zany event don’t encourage press, but we couldn’t resist sharing the glory of one of the city’s most unforgettable offerings: hundreds of costumed, crazy adults barreling down one of the city’s twistiest, steepest streets on Big Wheels.